Vivioli87/meeple_finder/README.md

     - Reviews, allowing a user to add a star rating on the reviews.
 One that is stylized to have clickable stars that fill in for the rating that is given.
         - This would then be translated to the filter function on the main games page to allow vistors to filter by highest rated games.
     - Have a session timeout for users who "forget" to log out.
+     - Change password/forgotten password feature.
-    - Amend the game card styling for mobile layouts as currently this view is not as user-friendly as it could be.
+    - Amend the game card styling for mobile layouts as currently this view is not as user-friendly as it could be i.e. too much scrolling.
     - Allow for multiple admins or different roles e.g. "moderator" for if the site grew and needed more support staff for it.
 User records on the database would have a "role" field, this would be set and updated by the current main admin account.
     - Have a page with a google maps API to allow users to find board games shops and board games cafes in their area.
-    - Change password/forgotten password feature.
+    - Game suggestions for users base on games already in their collection.

 [Back to table of contents](#table-of-contents)